 3. STEM education outreach – Education outreach differs from teaching because you are going to the communities in need.
 STEM lacks racial and socio-economical diversity.
 By performing STEM outreach, you assist in creating a level playing field for aspiring scientists.
 Examples of STEM outreach include teaching girls to code, holding panel discussions at disadvantaged high schools, and performing experiments with local science clubs.

-Tips to get going: Your institution might already have STEM outreach programs, if not, reach out to local schools.
+Tips to get going: Your institution might already have a STEM outreach program, if not, reach out to local schools.
 Shoot an email to biology teachers, guidance counselors, and career centers.
 Most schools are thrilled to have graduate students visit.

 4. Art/graphic design – It's remarkable how many scientists are also talented artists.
 Use your creativity to make unique figures/schematics, volunteer to design a logo for a conference, or offer to design the cover when your paper gets accepted.